Last Revised: March 2011

 Environmental Health and Safety Department:

-Through the Vice President for Research, the President has delegated to the Director of EH&S the responsibility and authority for assuring overall compliance with university environmental health and safety standards, UNR policies developed by the safety committees, UNR safety documents and applicable safety regulations.
+Through the Vice President for Research and Innovation, the President has delegated to the Director of EH&S the responsibility and authority for assuring overall compliance with university environmental health and safety standards, UNR policies developed by the safety committees, UNR safety documents and applicable safety regulations.
 The full-time professional EH&S staff is qualified and authorized to assess, monitor and manage all areas of safety .
 EH&S staff shall remain current on regulatory requirements and on the latest professional practices which can be applied to effectively achieve compliance.

 EH&S manages radioactive materials and hazardous waste chemicals.
 It also assists with management of biological hazards, conducts industrial hygiene projects, audits compliance with work place safety requirements, supports multiple aspects of laboratory safety and emergency preparedness, and provides various forms of safety education and training to staff and students.
 Overall, the department helps to develop, communicate and uphold high university safety standards which, in the process, will also meet regulatory requirements.